WMSP: Historical videos

-After more than 30 years of ownership by the Brennan family, Deep South Broadcasting Company reached an agreement in October 1984 to sell this station to Colonial Broadcasting Company, Inc. The deal was approved by the FCC on November 30, 1984, and the transaction was consummated on March 5, 1985.

 As WLWI

+After more than 30 years of ownership by the Brennan family, Deep South Broadcasting Company reached an agreement in October 1984 to sell this station to Colonial Broadcasting Company, Inc. The deal was approved by the Federal Communications Commission (FCC) on November 30, 1984, and the transaction was consummated on March 5, 1985.
 The new owners had the FCC change the station's call sign to WLWI on March 11, 1985.

 In September 1994, Colonial Company, Inc., which owned station licensee Colonial Broadcasting Company, agreed to transfer control of the licensee to Robert E. Lowder.
 The deal was approved by the FCC on December 8, 1994, and the transaction was consummated on March 8, 1995.
 Less than one week later, Robert E. Lowder applied to the FCC to transfer control of the licensee company to Republic Corporation.
 The transfer was approved by the FCC on April 14, 1995, but the transaction was never consummated.

 In February 1995, after more than 40 years as a 50,000-watt regional "blowtorch", WLWI applied to the FCC to decrease its daytime broadcast power to 10,000 watts.
 On a positive note however, the station would now be able to broadcast 24 hours a day for the first time.
 The station was granted a construction permit on April 20, 1995, and began licensed operation at the lower power on November 15, 1996.

 As WMSP

-This station's callsign was changed to the current WMSP on August 1, 1995, to reflect a new emphasis on sports talk programming.
+This station's callsign was changed to WMSP on August 1, 1995, to reflect a new emphasis on sports talk programming.
 In January 1998, Robert E. Lowder reached an agreement to sell WMSP license holder Colonial Broadcasting Company, Inc., to Cumulus Holdings, Inc. The deal was approved by the FCC on March 10, 1998.
 In December 1998, after a number of internal ownership transfers of Colonial Broadcasting Company, the broadcast license for WMSP was transferred to Cumulus Licensing Corporation.
 The transfer was approved by the FCC on December 12, 1998, and the transaction was consummated on December 31, 1998.